-To ensure that customers who are in most need of aids and adaptations are provided with assistance to enable them to maintain accommodation within the community and prevent admission to residential care or hospital.
+To ensure that customers who are in most need of aids and adaptations are provided with assistance to help them remain living within the community for as long as possible.

 Trusted:

 To act with honesty and integrity, ensuring that no customer is treated less favorably than any other, in line with our Equality, Diversity and Inclusion Policy.